Measuring entanglement of a rank-2 mixed state prepared on a quantum computer: Introduction

 Recently, a protocol which allows to determine the negativity as a measure of entanglement between qubits was considered \cite{wang2018,mooney2019}.
 The authors studied entanglement of the states prepared on the 16-qubit \cite{wang2018} and 20-qubit \cite{mooney2019} IBM Q quantum processors.
 They obtained that the state is inseparable with respect to any fixed pair of qubits.
 In other papers the methods for determining the entanglement of states prepared on the 20-qubit ion trap system \cite{monz2011,friis2018}, system of photons \cite{wang2016,wang20181,zhong2018} and superconducting system \cite{song2017,gong2019} were considered.
 Based on paper \cite{frydryszak2017}, we developed the protocol for determining the value of entanglement of a certain qubit with the remaining system on a quantum computers \cite{kuzmak2020}.
 We applied this protocol for determining entanglement of pure states prepared on IBM quantum devices.
 This protocol has a significant benefit for determining the entanglement of pure states, because to determine entanglement of the system, the mean value of only one spin should be measured.
 Due to the fact that only one spin should be measured, the readout errors in determining the entanglement of the system is minimized.
 In addition, the entanglement in the special case of two-qubit rank-2 mixed state was studied.
+The protocol \cite{kuzmak2020} was used for detemination the values of entanglement of different pure quantum states \cite{kuzmak20202,gnatenko2021}.

 In this paper we study the entanglement of general rank-2 mixed quantum states prepared on a quantum computer.
 We propose the protocol which allows one to determine the entanglement of a certain qubit with the rest of the system in a rank-2 mixed state (Sec.~\ref{sec2}).
 This protocol is based on probing of the correlations between qubits of the system.
 In addition, we obtain the expression which connects the concurrence of a two-qubit rank-2 mixed state with these correlations (Sec.~\ref{sec3}).
 This is important because it allows us to measure the concurrence of such states on quantum computers, which has not been done before.
 Using the protocol, in Sec.~\ref{sec4} we explore the entanglement of different rank-2 mixed states prepared on the ibmq-melbourne quantum computer.
 Conclusions are given in Sec.~\ref{sec5}.